Obituary (band): Breakup and comeback (1998–2014)

-By 1998, Obituary had disbanded due to exhaustion from touring, lack of support from their label, and its band members getting jobs and raising families of their own.
+By 1998, Obituary had disbanded due to touring exhaustion, lack of label support, and its band members getting jobs and raising families.
 John Tardy said, "We stopped because there were a lot of politics in the band at the time.
 We were spending more than we were making, the label stopped supporting us and we were all getting older and for the first time in our lives realized this wasn't going to last forever.
 So we all had different opinions about our band."
 Guitarist Trevor Peres later claimed that one of the reasons Obituary broke up was because they "had been together since we were teenagers, and then all of a sudden it turned into a professional thing and we were touring and for like 10 years we didn't live like normal people, we were like animals, like monkeys in a cage."

 Following Obituary's breakup, Donald Tardy played in Andrew W.K.'s touring band (during W.K.'s appearance on Saturday Night Live Tardy wore an Obituary shirt).
 Allen West focused on his two projects, Lowbrow and Six Feet Under.
-Trevor Peres formed Catastrophic in 2001, which released one album, The Cleansing, in that same year.
+Trevor Peres formed Catastrophic in 2001, which released the album The Cleansing that same year.
 Obituary reformed in 2003 and Catastrophic continued to exist alongside the reformed Obituary.
 A reunion album, Frozen in Time, was released in 2005.
 The band's first live DVD, Frozen Alive, was released in January 2007.